interstar/cardigan-bay/bedrock/EvalExamples.md

 * evaluation on the client
 * evaluation on the server

-In both cases, the code be correct (without bugs or causing exceptions).
-And not try to use external resources or include libraries etc.
+In both cases, the code needs to be correct (without bugs or causing exceptions).
+And can't use external resources or include libraries etc.

 For more on running ClojureScript in the client / browser, see [[WorkspaceExample]]